Virtual-Viking-Longship/Ship-Annotations/Propulsion/Oar.md

 A long wooden pole with a blade (ON _blað_) at one end and a handle (ON _hlumr_) at the other, pivoted in pairs on the side of a ship to propel the vessel through water.

-Oars were critical for moving and steering Viking ships, especially in unfavorable wind conditions.
-The length of oar varied based on the position of the rower; if you are seated at the front of the ship, you are generally higher up than those towards the middle and rear, and as a result, require longer oars.
-The largest Viking ships could have as many as 30 oars per side (Jesch).
+Oars were critical for moving and steering Viking ships, especially in unfavorable wind conditions, and close quaters naval combat.
+No intact oars have been perserved as to determine their original length.
+However, their estimated size can be inferred from the dimensions of oarholes found in the hulls of preserved vessels.
+(Crumlin-Pedersen, 126).
+The largest Viking ships could have more than 30 oars per side (Crumlin-Pedersen, 92).

 ![oar from Gokstad ship](../images/Nicolaysen_Oars.png)

 Jesch, Judith. _Ships and Men in the Late Viking Age: The Vocabulary of Runic Inscriptions and Skaldic Verse_.
 NED-New edition.
 Woodbridge, Suffolk, UK ; Rochester, NY: Boydell & Brewer, 2001. https://www.jstor.org/stable/10.7722/j.ctt163tb4f.

+Crumlin-Pedersen, Ole.
+1996. _Viking-Age Ships and Shipbuilding in Hedeby_.
+Illustrated edition.
+Roskilde: Viking Ship Museum.